paavanc/flask-postgres-replica/README.md

 It came down to a tradeoff between dynamic passwords and stability of the app.

-#Installation
+##Installation
 Make sure you have python3 installed.
 pip3 -r requirements.txt

-#Running the App
+##Running the App
 gunicorn -c gunicorn.config.py wsgi:app

-#DoIt Binary for Translating passwords stored Google Secrets Manager
+##DoIt Binary for Translating passwords stored in Google Secrets Manager

 A binary used to translate google secrets in memory at run time.